 Two Ethernet ports (LAN 1/LAN2) are located at on the IO backplane.
-In addition, a dedicated LAN is also located on the X8DAH+-F to provide KVM support for IPMI 2.0.
+In addition, LAN 3/LAN4 are supported on the X8DT3/i-LN4F.
+A dedicated LAN is also located on the X8DT3/i-F/X8DT3/i-LN4F to provide KVM support for IPMI 2.0.
 All these ports accept RJ45 type cables.
 (Note: Please refer to the LED Indicator Section for LAN LED information.)